Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

-where $\Sat$ is induced by the geometric Satake equivalence (\cite{MV, Z17a,Yu1}), and the left vertical functor is the natural pullback functor along $\Loc_{{}^cG}\to \bB\hat{G}$. \end{thm} More convincingly, we have the following statement which will be established in \cite{HZ}. \begin{thm} Assume that $(G,B,T,e)$ is a pinned unramified group over an equal characteristic local field $F$, and that $k=\overline\bQ_\ell$.
+where $\Sat$ is induced by the geometric Satake equivalence (\cite{MV, Z17a,Yu1}), and the left vertical functor is the natural pullback functor along $\Loc^{\ur}_{{}^cG}\to \bB\hat{G}$. \end{theorem} More convincingly, we have the following statement which will be established by Hemo and the author in \cite{HZ}. \begin{theorem} Assume that $(G,B,T,e)$ is a pinned unramified group over a local field $F$, and that $\La=\overline\bQ_\ell$.
 Then the functor in Theorem \ref{T: spectral hs} extends to a fully faithful embedding

 into the subcategory of compact objects of $\Shv(\frakB(G),\overline\bQ_\ell)$.
 It sends $\on{CohSpr}^{\un}_{{}^cG}$ to $\delta_{I}$.
-More generally, for every element $b\in B(G)$, let $H_{I_b}$ the corresponding Iwahori-Hecke algebra of $J_b$.
+More generally, for every element $b\in B(G)$, let $H_{I_b}$ the corresponding Iwahori-Hecke algebra of $G_b$.
 Then there is the following commutative diagram